Tenancy Deposit Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

-If you have paid a deposit to a landlord as part of a rental agreement (and in circumstances meeting the requirements we shall look at below) you could be able to claim compensation for tenancy deposits not being returned to you.
 There are even circumstances where you could claim compensation, even if the full deposit has been returned to you.
 In some cases where the deposit was returned but not protected, you could still be able to take action against your current or former landlord.
 As well as repaying deposits to tenants, landlords in England and Wales could also be required to place deposits into a specially protected scheme backed by the government.

 Your landlord may have been required by law to have put your rent deposit into one of three Government-backed tenancy deposit schemes.
 If they have not done so, as well as being open to a compensation claim, they could also face a penalty for not protecting your deposit.

 If any of the above circumstances describe a situation which you have faced, our panel of solicitors could help you to claim compensation and hold your errant landlord to account.
+To learn more, please continue our tenancy deposit compensation claims guide.

 Select A Section